siulpolb/fold_aws_roles/README.md

 ## Description

-Web extension for fold the list of roles on the federated login page of AWS.
+Web extension to fold and Filter the list of accounts on the federated login page of AWS.
 Usefull when you have access to several accounts.

 ## Install